22940dev/tools-resources-snips/public/root.md

 It's using [Dendron](https://dendron.so) to make that happen.

-As I am working on Dendron to make it better for everyone, I will also use this as a place to conduct thought experiments.
-Inspired greatly by [Andy](https://andymatuschak.org/) and the [many wikis others haved shared](https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked).
+This wiki is inspired greatly by [Andy](https://andymatuschak.org/) and the [many wikis others have shared](https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked).

 The space of digital gardens is [still small](https://github.com/MaggieAppleton/digital-gardeners) and the tools are getting better.
 [Dendron](https://dendron.so), [Obsidian](https://obsidian.md), [Roam](https://roamresearch.com), [RemNote](https://www.remnote.io), [Sublime Text](https://www.sublimetext.com)..